ibm-cloud-security/security-advisor-k8s-hunter-integration/README.md

 # security-advisor-k8s-hunter-integration

 ## Definition of terms:

+Please note that
 ![Definition of Terms](https://github.com/ibm-cloud-security/security-advisor-k8s-hunter-integration/blob/master/kube-definitions.png)

 # Prerequisites
 - Install python (Only if you want to do the cleanup of cards, notes and occurances)
 - Install [Kubernetes Helm (package manager)](https://docs.helm.sh/using_helm/#from-script) v2.9.0 or higher
+- you need to have an IBM Cloud account where you are able to navigate to IBM Cloud Security Advisor Dashboard.
+Account ID and other account details refered in this document is corresponding to that account

 ## public-k8s cloud
 ### Install steps for public-k8s cloud: